catherinn/dsti-bigdata-2023-spring/06.spark-introduction-and-rdds/index.md

   - **1 partition** = **1 block** = 128 MB in HDFS
   - **1 task** runs on **1 partition**
   - Default = 1 partition per CPU core
+- a pointer to somehting that may not yet exist, but is immutable at the same time

 ### Narrow and wide transformations